Thomas Benton Smith (judge): Federal judiciary

+Legacy, positions and honors

 Smith was considered "a pioneer known both statewide and nationally for his cutting edge innovations in the field of business litigation[,]" in part based on his expertise in addressing developing technologies and electronic discovery.
 As a magistrate judge, his written decisions on discovery of electronically stored information have been looked to for guidance on grasping issues dealing with this type of technical discovery.

 More generally to all cases, Smith provided the following advice in a 2019 federal judicial order, on how opponents should and should and should not communicate during the litigation process: "Both sides need to learn that frequently the best response to immature behavior is to ignore it.
 Don't react, don't sink to the other side's level, don't try to fight fire with fire.
 There are disagreements in every case, that is what litigation is about.
 Most adversaries work out their disagreements while remaining calm and professional."